The AMBER Plan, a feature of the Emergency Alert System (EAS), aids in the rescue of kidnapped children.

-Amber alerts are named for a 9-year-old girl who was kidnapped and later found dead.
+The plan is named for a 9-year-old girl kidnapped and later found dead.
 In response to that tragedy, radio stations agreed to repeat news bulletins about abducted children, hoping that the bulletins might help save the life of a child.

-Once law enforcement officials confirm a missing child report, an Amber alert is sent to radio stations, television stations, and cable companies, and via text-like message to enabled wireless phones.
-(There are no text charges for Amber alerts.)
-Broadcasters interrupt programming to relay the information to the community - the same concept that is used during severe weather or national emergencies.
-A description of the abducted child, suspected abductor and details of the abduction are included in the alert, along with how to contact the appropriate law enforcement agencies.
+Once law enforcement officials confirm a missing child report, an Amber Alert is sent to radio stations, television stations, and cable companies, and can be text messaged without charges to some wireless telephone subscribers.
+Broadcasters interrupt programming to relay the information using the EAS to voluntarily deliver the information to the community - the same concept that is used during severe weather or national emergencies.
+A description of the abducted child, suspected abductor, and details of the abduction are broadcast to millions of listeners and viewers.
+(The Alert is read after a distinctive sound tone and the announcement: "This is an AMBER Alert.")
+The Alert also provides information about how members of the public who have information relating to the abduction may contact the police or other appropriate law enforcement agency.

-The goal of WEA Amber alerts is to galvanize an entire community, adding millions of extra eyes and ears to watch, listen, and help in the safe return of the child and apprehension of the suspect.
+The goal of AMBER Alerts is to galvanize an entire community, adding millions of extra eyes and ears to watch, listen, and help in the safe return of the child and apprehension of the suspect.

 - The abduction is of a child age 17 years or younger.

-If you get a WEA Amber alert text message, or see or hear a broadcast alert and see a child, adult, or vehicle fitting an Amber alert description, immediately call the telephone number given in the alert and provide authorities with as much information as possible.
+In any case, if you see a child, adult, or vehicle fitting an AMBER Alert description, immediately call the telephone number given in the AMBER Alert and provide authorities with as much information as possible.

-Amber alerts are only used for the most serious child abduction cases, when authorities believe a child is in imminent danger of serious bodily injury or death, not for runaways or many parental abductions.
+AMBER Alerts are only used for the most serious child abduction cases, when authorities believe a child is in imminent danger of serious bodily injury or death, not for runaways or numerous parental abductions.